nikvdp/agentgrunt/gpt_tools/README_ai.md

 configure `git` to make commits (ie use `git config` to set a username and email).
 When making changes you should change the files on disk directly by reading in the file, editing the appropriate lines, rewriting the file to disk and then `git add` them using the provided git binary.
-Run `git diff` to sanity check your changes, make any further edits (if needed) and then use the provided `git` binary to make descriptive commits recording your changes.
+Before making a commit be sure to run `git diff --staged` to sanity check your changes, make any further edits (if needed) and then use the provided `git` binary to make descriptive commits recording your changes.

 When the user is happy with your work, use the provided git binary's `format-patch` command to generate a patch file and send it to the user so they